 With the enactment of the 2018 Farm Bill (the Farm Bill), hemp became legal in all 50 states if the hemp fully complies with the law’s requirements.
 The Farm Bill set up a shared form of regulatory programming to license and regulate hemp.
-Under this regime, states were allowed to devise plans to license and regulate hemp.
-For states that opted not to devise a hemp regulatory program, the U.S. Department of Agriculture (USDA) has a federally run regulatory program.
-Today, 46 states have opted to enact their own plans.
-The states of Idaho, Mississippi, South Dakota, and New Hampshire have not enacted their own programs and so they operate under the federal regulatory program.
+Under this regime, states were allowed to devise local plans to license and regulate hemp.
+The federal government has officially approved the hemp plans enacted into law in each of the 50 states.

 Due to its numerous uses, combined with being one of the fastest growing plants, hemp has been cultivated by humans since at least 8,000 BC, and is believed to be the oldest example of human industry.
 In the Americas, hemp was in widespread use by Native Americans.
 Later, the colonies would continue this use.
 George Washington grew hemp on his farm at Mount Vernon, and even the U.S. 1914 $10 bill featured farmers harvesting hemp in Pennsylvania.